 We are committed to supporting venues to use less power and eradicating the use of generators.
 On this latter point, we’ve also

-arranged for one of our buildings to provide power to the Mercat stage (part of the Street Events).
+arranged for one of our buildings to provide power to the Mercat stage (part of the street events).

-invested in a power outlet on Princes Street to reduce the use of generators at the Mound Street Events.
+invested in a power outlet on Princes Street to reduce the use of generators at the Mound street events.

 We welcome the City of Edinburgh Council’s commitment to install power sources for outdoor pop-up activity.

-We will inform all contractors of our sustainability principles, including those supplying the physical infrastructure for our Street Events.
+We will inform all contractors of our sustainability principles, including those supplying the physical infrastructure for our street events.

 We recognise that processing waste, even by recycling, is highly carbon intensive.
 As such, we’ve taken the following measures to reduce waste.